Geriatric Psychiatry

 Geriatric psychiatric mental health support demand in residential facilities

-Because of the high concentration of older adults in these types of facilities, these psychiatrists are often included as a part of the healthcare teams in nursing homes and assisted living centers.
-In a community like these, psychiatrists also might be on-call throughout the day and night to serve these unique, residential populations.
+Because of the high concentration of older adults in these types of facilities, psychiatrists are often part of the healthcare teams in nursing homes and assisted living centers.
+In a community like this, psychiatrists might also be on call throughout the day and night to serve these unique residential populations.

-However, patients do not have to live in one of these specific facilities to receive specialty services from those in the field of geriatric psychiatry.
-Patients can visit these psychiatrists in their offices and at hospitals, and some may even make house calls.
+However, clients do not have to live in one of these specific facilities to receive specialty services from geriatric psychiatry psychiatrists.
+They can visit these psychiatrists in their offices and hospitals, and some may make house calls.

 Geriatric psychiatry research opportunities